theBoEffect/mmv-architecture-demo/README.md

 ###### _Credit for the Design Sketch format goes to one of my mentors and is available upon request_

 ### Assumptions
 * This is intended to be a brief example of architectural and technical ability only.
-It does not delve into ROI/Financial Analysis, Business Strategy, or specific Development Processes.
+It may touch on but does not delve into ROI/Financial Analysis, Business Strategy, or specific Development Processes.
     * Purpose is to communicate how I design and communicate software and systems architecture
 * Specific architecture/software being demonstrated is of my choosing